cypheroJ/distribution_map/hap_map_README.md

 # **========Section Break========**

+For the scalebar, you can modify it by changing the location:
+"br" bottom-right, "bl" bottom-left, "tr" top-right, "tl" top-left annotation_scale(location = "br", width_hint = 0.3, text_cex = 0.8, line_width = 0.4)

-For the theme, you can modify it based on your preferences and also your computer resolution.
+For the theme, you can modify it based on your preferences and computer resolution.
   theme(
     axis.text = element_text(color = "#000000", face = "bold"),
     axis.title = element_blank(),